 - A bonus is a removable arch support which will allow you to slide your orthotics or additional arch support in if needed.

-Dr. Kamran S. Hamid, an orthopedic foot and ankle surgeon for Midwest Orthopedics at Rush and team physician for the Chicago Bulls, White Sox, and Joffrey Ballet also weighed in.
+Dr. Kamran S. Hamid, an orthopedic foot and ankle surgeon for Loyola University Medical Center and former team physician for the Chicago Bulls, White Sox, and Joffrey Ballet also weighed in.

-“In general, the best shoes for traveling are those that have adequate support and are comfortable.
-Hoka shoes are a newer brand that are tremendously light while still providing great support and cushioning.
+“In general, the best shoes for traveling are those that have adequate support and are comfortable,” says Dr. Hamid, going on to add that Hoka shoes are “tremendously light while still providing great support and cushioning.
 Additionally, they have a slight curvature in the front and back of the shoe which takes some stress off of the middle of the foot for long periods of walking.
 These are great shoes for long-distance runners that we have repurposed for patients with foot/ankle arthritis or pain.”

-If you’re looking for a podiatrist-approved shoe, Dr. Parthasarathy recommends the following:
+If you’re looking for a podiatrist-approved shoe, these three shoes check all the boxes: